In this lesson, you'll re-create the map you explored in the previous lesson. You'll start a new map and add the layers you need.

 - Hawaii Island Major Highways

-- At the bottom of the Search for Layers pane, click Done Adding Layers.
+- At the top of the search pane, click the Back button.

 The layers are drawn, with their default symbols, in the order in which they were loaded into the map.
 (This is usually, but not always, the same order in which you add them.)
 You don't see the volcanoes on the map because they are underneath the lava flow hazard zones.